d3ska/d3ska.github.io/_posts/2021-08-15-spring-bean-scopes.md

 ### Application

 The application scope creates the bean instance for the lifecycle of a ServletContext.

-This is similar to the singleton scope, but there is a very important difference with regards to the scope of the bean.

-It is a singleton per ServletContext, not per Spring 'ApplicationContext' (for which there may be several in any given web application), and it is actually exposed and therefore visible as a ServletContext attribute
+This is similar to the singleton scope, but there is an important difference concerning the scope of the bean.
+It is a singleton per ServletContext, not per Spring 'ApplicationContext' (of which there may be several in any given web application), and it is actually exposed and therefore visible as a ServletContext attribute.

 ![img]({{site.url}}/assets/blog_images/2021-08-15-spring-bean-scopes/application1.png)

-Or use special annotation:
+Or use a special annotation:

 ![img]({{site.url}}/assets/blog_images/2021-08-15-spring-bean-scopes/application2.png)